libp2p/specs/webrtc/README.md

 sending part of streams.
 [`RTCDataChannel.close()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/close)
 flushes the remaining messages and closes the local write and read side.
-After calling `RTCDataChannel.close()` one can no longer read from the channel.
+After calling `RTCDataChannel.close()` one can no longer read from nor write to the channel.
 This lack of functionality is problematic, given that libp2p protocols running on top of transport protocols, like WebRTC, expect to be able to half-close or reset a stream.
 See [Connection Establishment in